FREQUENTLY ASKED QUESTIONS

 How can I prepare for class?

 To provide you with the safest and most effective experience, we require each new client to create an account and complete an online Health and History Form.
 Always update your instructor about any new or lingering injuries.
 Come with an open mind.
 You will hear new terminology and learn new ways to perform classic exercises.
 Don't be afraid to ask questions when you need clarification or are unsure about the what instructor is asking.
-Most importantly listen to your body.
+Most importantly: listen to your body.
 If you are feeling fatigued, take a break and resume when you are ready.
-This is a supportive and understanding environment whether you are an experienced Pilates practitioner or if it is your first class.
-Everybody is welcome and valued.
+We provide a supportive environment whether you’re a first-timer or an experienced practitioner.
+Everybody is welcome and cherished.

 What should I wear + bring to class?